 The Myth: Silk is Only for Special Occasions (or Dry Clean Only)

-Silk is extremely strong and durable despite common belief that it is a fancier material that must be dry-cleaned.
+Silk is extremely strong and durable despite the common belief that it is a fancier material that must be dry-cleaned.
 There are different types of silk and different quality levels.
-Many department stores will carry thinner silk, while higher end designers typically carry a heavier weight.
+Many department stores will carry thinner silk, while high-end designers typically carry a heavier weight.

 Look for designers who sell pre-washed silk pieces.
 Silk can be easily machine or hand-washed, however, the designer or manufacturer should account for some shrinkage in the design.
 After washing, the silk will appear to be crinkled or wrinkled, which you can easily steam or iron out.